parshucodes/AppointmentSystemDetails/README.md

-# this is a Console app for patient's appointmnet details
+# this is a Console app for patient's appointmnet details.